manzolo/bark-docker/README.md

   OUTPUT_FILE: "output_audio.wav"
 ```

+## Start the Service

+After building the image, you can start the containers by running:

+```bash
+docker compose down && docker compose rm -f && docker compose up -d && docker compose logs -f
+```

 * Note: Downloading Models

 When starting the service for the first time, the Bark model will automatically download required resources.
 This process may take some time, depending on your internet connection.
 Please be patient and monitor the logs for progress.

-```bash
-docker compose down && docker compose rm -f && docker compose up -d && docker compose logs -f
-```

 Once the service has completed the text-to-speech process, you should see the following message in the logs: